mailpoet/mailpoet/mailpoet/tests/performance/README.md

 ## Other Resources

 [k6 documention](https://k6.io/docs/) is a very useful resource for test creation and execution.
-[xk6-browser documentation](https://k6.io/docs/javascript-api/xk6-browser/) is a very useful resource for test creation and execution.
+[using k6 browser doc](https://k6.io/docs/using-k6-browser/overview/) is a very useful resource for test creation and execution.